simonw/datasette/docs/spatialite.rst

 Building SpatiaLite from source
 -------------------------------

 The packaged versions of SpatiaLite usually provide SpatiaLite 4.3.0a.
-For an example of how to build the most recent unstable version, 4.4.0-RC0 (which includes the powerful `VirtualKNN module <https://www.gaia-gis.it/fossil/libspatialite/wiki?name=KNN>`_), take a look at the `Datasette Dockerfile <https://github.com/simonw/datasette/blob/master/Dockerfile>`_.
+For an example of how to build the most recent version, 5.0.1 (which includes the powerful `VirtualKNN module <https://www.gaia-gis.it/fossil/libspatialite/wiki?name=KNN>`_), take a look at the `Datasette Dockerfile <https://github.com/simonw/datasette/blob/master/Dockerfile>`_.

 Spatial indexing latitude/longitude columns
 ===========================================